John D. O'Bryant School of Mathematics & Science

 The John D. O'Bryant School of Mathematics and Science (abbreviated as O'B), formerly known as Boston Technical High School is a college preparatory public exam school along with Boston Latin School and Boston Latin Academy.
 The O’Bryant specializes in science, technology, engineering and mathematics ("STEM") in the city of Boston, Massachusetts, and is named for one of Boston's prominent African-American educators John D. O'Bryant.
 The school is currently located on 55 Malcolm X Boulevard in the neighborhood of Roxbury, Massachusetts.
 With a student body of 1,500 7th–12th graders, this school is part of the Boston Public Schools.
-The school was named a 2010 Blue Ribbon School of Excellence, the US Department of Education's highest award.
-In 2014 the school was awarded Gold by the US News Best High School Ranking, indicating that it is one of the top public high schools in the country.
+It currently shares a campus with the Madison Park Technical Vocational High School.

 History

 Now over one hundred years old, the O'Bryant began as the Mechanic Arts High School in 1893.
 Until the early 1970s, it was an all-boys school.
 In 1944, the school became Boston Technical High School.
 The original building containing the various shops, woodworking, machine shop, forge shop and drafting rooms was built around 1900 and was located on the corner of Dalton and Belvidere Streets in the Back Bay.
 The Hilton Hotel is located there today.
 In 1909 the five-story class room, chemistry and physics labs building was completed on Scotia Street adjacent to the older building.
 Later, the school moved to the building that originally housed Roxbury Memorial High School (1930 to 1960) at 205 Townsend Street in Roxbury, Massachusetts.
 That school building is now the home of Boston Latin Academy.
 Boston Technical High School remained there until 1987 when it relocated to a new building at 55 New Dudley Street (now Malcolm X Boulevard).
 In 1989, Boston Technical High School and Mario Umana Technical High School merged but still kept the name of Boston Technical High School.
 In 1994, the school graduated the first class for the school renamed after Boston educator John D. O'Bryant.